oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

 5. Click `OK`.

+## Task 5: Add Global Variable for Database
+1. In the OCI Console, navigate to Oracle Database -> Autonomous Database

+2. Click on "DB2"

+3. Record the value of "Database Name:"

+4. On Jenkins Dasboard, navigate to `Manage Jenkins` and click on `Configure System`.

+5. Scroll down to "Global Properties" and click "Add"

+    * Name:  ADB_NAM
+    * Value: `<DB Name as found in OCI>`

-## Task 4: Add an Multibranch Pipeline
+## Task 6: Add an Multibranch Pipeline

 1. On Jenkins Dasboard, click on `New Item` and enter the name for the item: `Demonstration`.